polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 conjunction with packing and other transformations presented here.
 For eg. the best M_C size we used (180) does not divide 2048.

-2. The transformations we've looked at use the affine dialect since the former and the generated code at each stage always stays affine here.
+2. We've primarily used the polyhedral passes in MLIR here since the generated code at each stage always stays fine.
 The [Linalg dialect](https://github.com/tensorflow/mlir/blob/master/test/Transforms/memref-normalize.mlir) does not have the utilities to automatically analyze and generate packing code for example.
-Nearly all passes and utilities used here such as unroll-and-jam, scalar replacement, and memref normalization also work on the affine dialect ops.
+Nearly all passes and utilities used here such as unroll-and-jam, scalar replacement, and memref normalization also work on affine dialect ops.

-Part II of this tutorial will demonstrate other code generation infrastructure, use cases, and also show how the remaining gap here could be bridged.
+Part II of this tutorial will demonstrate other code generation infrastructure, use cases, and show how the remaining gap here could be bridged.

 ## Reproducing these Results